Port St Mary railway station: Station Building (1898)

-The 1902 Goods Shed
+Goods Shed (1902)

 Of the same construction as the shed at Castletown Station and built at the same time by local builders, the goods shed here is located on the south western side of the station building and features rail connected doors at either end as well as platform height openings at the elevations and rear; it also boasts an external loading platform and originally had associated awnings, lost in more recent times.
 It is constructed from local rubble stone and features red brick quoins throughout with three large windows on the railway-side; as built a large skylight was also featured on the rear roof panel.
 For a time it was leased by Campamarina (as above), and the northern doorway was for a time bricked up and rendered, with only a small doorway in this section for access.
-It is commonly used for storage only and from 2020 was used for the decontamination of asbestos from the railway's non-service locomotives; in 2022 it became home to locomotive No.5 Mona which is being cosmetically restored by volunteers of the Isle of Man Steam Railway Supporters' Association.
+It is commonly used for storage only and from 2020 was used for the decontamination of asbestos from the railway's non-service locomotives; in 2022 it became home to locomotive No.5 Mona which was cosmetically restored by volunteers of the Isle of Man Steam Railway Supporters' Association.
 Internally the goods shed is rail accessible and half its floorspace is at platform height; the second set of doors are accompanied by a short spur which allows onward transit of goods from road vehicles.

 Filming

 The goods shed was used as the set for Burnett Stone's workshop on Muffle Mountain for the filming of Thomas and the Magic Railroad along with several other railway locations.
 The engines of the Isle of Man Railway however did not appear in the film.
 For filming purposes the interior of the shed was dressed to become a workshop where the engine Lady resided; at this time the fabric of the building was also restored, with new external doors and improved lighting.
 The exterior also saw use in 2001 when it was used for a night shoot for the Channel Four production of Cinderella which also featured the locomotive Caledonia, then carrying the deep blue livery.
-Sequences for various other productions have used the station in more recent times, these include The Ginger Tree in 1988, The Brylcreem Boys in 1999, Legend Of The Tamworth Two in 2003 and various episodes of documentaries and travelogues featuring the island, notably Wish You Were Here...? and a 1979 episode of the BBC show Seaside Special which used the platform and trains as part of a dance routine montage to Chatanooga Choo-Choo featuring the station prominently.
+Sequences for various other productions have used the station in more recent times, these include The Ginger Tree in 1988, The Brylcreem Boys in 1999, Legend Of The Tamworth Two in 2003 and various episodes of documentaries and travelogues featuring the island, notably Wish You Were Here...? and a 1979 episode of the BBC show Seaside Special which used the platform and trains as part of a dance routine montage to Chattanooga Choo-Choo featuring the station prominently.